tedle/uitabot/README.md

 ![uitabot showcase](https://user-images.githubusercontent.com/810467/64900982-c7874b00-d649-11e9-8560-efd07a582497.gif)

 ## Demo
-You can try a publically hosted instance of uitabot a trial basis.
+You can try a publically hosted instance of uitabot on a trial basis.
 This public bot will automatically leave your server after a short while.
 If you want a permanent bot, keep reading for instructions on how to install your own instance.

 **[Invite trial uitabot](https://discordapp.com/api/oauth2/authorize?client_id=414704937122004992&permissions=3165248&scope=bot)**